 The Internet of Things has been hit or miss in many instances.
 Most people still can’t determine the benefit of an internet fridge, and we can’t disagree.

-Smart tools, for instance, can ensure that maintenance schedules are adhered to and even turn off equipment that is not safe to use.
+Innovative tools, for instance, can ensure that maintenance schedules are adhered to and even turn off equipment that is not safe to use.
 Drones are giving us eyes on remote construction sites or potentially hard-to-access parts of partially constructed buildings, and sensors warn teams of potential failures in formwork and shoring systems.

 Construction Methods